 Program Fees - there are fees associated with our alternative school and we use an online registration and payment program.
 If you have not already signed your family up, please do so as soon as possible.
 Email firstname.lastname@example.org for a link to do this.

-Vulnerable Sector Check for Volunteering at Alpenglow - you are asked to complete volunteer hours both with ACES events and fundraisers and within the classroom.
-To volunteer within the classroom you must have a Vulnerable Sector Check completed with the local RCMP.
+Vulnerable Sector Check for Volunteering at Alpenglow - To volunteer within the classroom you must have a Vulnerable Sector Check completed with the local RCMP.
 If you have not already done so in the last year, please take a look here for more information on how to get this free security check done.

 Parent Handbook - an updated handbook will be posted soon!
 This document contains essential information and helpful answers to many good questions.
-This includes information about busing dates, parking, late arrivals, absences, contact information, volunteering, and much moreYou can take a look here at our 2017-18 handbook.
+This includes information about busing dates, parking, late arrivals, absences, contact information, volunteering, and much moreYou can take a look here at our past years handbook.

 Grocery Card Fundraiser - One of our biggest fundraisers is our Save On Food Grocery Cards - we ask that all families participate so that we can raise as much as we can for this simple fundraiser.
 Take a look here for information and forms.
 Orders start in September, so email Shelly to get on board right away!